percona/pdmysql-docs/docs/ps-or-pdps.md

 Choose the Distribution (this product) if any of the following apply:

-* Deploying a High Availability (HA) environment (e.g., using Percona XtraDB Cluster).
+* Deploying a High Availability (HA) environment (for example, using Percona XtraDB Cluster).

 * Wanting Percona to guarantee that the specific versions of the server, proxy, and backup tools provided are fully compatible and tested as a single unit.